Warrington South: Boundaries

+Historic

 1983–1997: The Borough of Warrington wards of Appleton and Stretton, Booths Hill, Grappenhall and Thelwall, Great Sankey North, Great Sankey South, Heatley, Latchford, Lymm, Penketh and Cuerdley, Statham, Stockton Heath, and Walton and Westy, and the Borough of Halton wards of Daresbury and Norton.

-Areas to the south of the Manchester Ship Canal, now part of the newly formed Borough of Warrington (including Lymm) and the Borough of Halton wards were previously part of Runcorn constituency.
+Areas to the south of the Manchester Ship Canal, now part of the newly formed Borough of Warrington (including Lymm), and the Borough of Halton wards were previously part of Runcorn constituency.
 Great Sankey and Penketh, to the west of the town, were previously part of Newton.
 Also included a small part of the abolished Warrington constituency.

 1997–2010: The Borough of Warrington wards of Appleton, Stretton and Hatton, Grappenhall and Thelwall, Great Sankey North, Great Sankey South, Howley and Whitecross, Latchford, Lymm, Penketh and Cuerdley, Stockton Heath, and Walton and Westy.

 Under the Fourth Periodic Review of constituencies, the number of constituencies in Cheshire was increased from 10 to 11 and the Borough of Halton wards were now included in the newly created constituency of Weaver Vale.
 To compensate for this loss, the town centre area was transferred from Warrington North.

 2010–2024: The Borough of Warrington wards of Appleton, Bewsey and Whitecross, Grappenhall and Thelwall, Great Sankey North, Great Sankey South, Hatton, Stretton and Walton, Latchford East, Latchford West, Lymm, Penketh and Cuerdley, Stockton Heath, and Whittle Hall.

-The boundaries were introduced at the 2010 general election, following the Fifth Periodic Review.
-Minor changes due to revision of ward boundaries.
+The boundaries introduced at the 2010 general election, following the Fifth Periodic Review, resulted in only minor changes due to revision of ward boundaries.

+Current

+Further to the 2023 review of Westminster constituencies, which came into effect for the 2024 general election, the constituency is composed of the following wards of the Borough of Warrington (as they existed on 1 December 2020):